Hab-eeb/Flower_color_detection/README.md

 3. The dataset (all of the images and the labels for training, validation and testing) can be downloaded from https://doi.org/10.7910/DVN/0HNECY.
 4. For using the images used in the method, please find the folder Color_Classifier.
 There are 2 folders: Multiple_Color and Primary_Color.
 Please use CF1, CF2, CL1 and CL2 folders for conducting experiments using various color schemes.

 For Color of Flower (CF) in Primary Secondary Color using Color Scheme 2 and Color of Labellum (CL) in all scenarios, basically the codes are the same, only need to change the dataset for those scenarios.

+The Multi-Class Classifier was employed here using VGG16 with freezing only the first layer.

+It was then deployed with fast api to be used to infer the colors of orchid flowers not seen before.

 # Refrences